Human exposure to harmful substances

 Cycle 5 | January 2016 to December 2017 | 16 sites across Canada | 5 786 | 3 to 79 years |

-The collection sites (Table 2) were selected from within the 5 standard regional boundaries used by Statistics Canada (Atlantic, Quebec, Ontario, the Prairies and British Columbia).
+The collection sites (Table 2) were selected from within the 5 standard regional boundaries used by Statistics Canada (Atlantic, Quebec, Ontario, Prairies and British Columbia).
 The collection sites varied between each survey cycle.
 The survey design does not target specific exposure scenarios, meaning that participants are not selected or excluded on the basis of their potential for low or high exposures to environmental chemicals.

 Cycle |